What a Cheki Really Is, and Why IdolChain Misses the Point

 It would be easy to overreach here, so let me be precise.

-When I first saw IdolChain, the name and the NFT history made me assume the products were NFTs.
-I asked them directly.
-They told me clearly that the products are not NFTs and not blockchain-related: ordinary digital items, no crypto wallet required.
-I checked the store's own product data, and on that evidence they are telling the truth.
+When I first saw IdolChain, the name and the project’s NFT history made me assume the products might be blockchain-related.
+I asked them directly by email.
+They gave a clear denial: the goods were ordinary digital images and videos, not NFTs, with no wallet or blockchain knowledge required.
+I checked the store’s own product data, and on that evidence they were telling the truth.
 The cheki is served as a plain image file, with none of the markers of an on-chain token.
-So I will say it plainly: this is not an NFT, and the objection in this piece is not about cryptocurrency.
+This product is not an NFT, and the objection in this piece is not about cryptocurrency.

 What overseas fans actually want